-The company also has a specific bot management solution, appropriately named Radware Bot Manager.
-It uses a detection engine that collects more than 250 parameters to understand traffic and detect bots in real time.
+The company has a specific bot management solution, appropriately named Radware Bot Manager.
+It uses a detection engine that collects over 250 parameters to understand traffic and detect bots in real-time.

 As such, it is designed to mitigate and prevent account takeover fraud, DDoS, API abuse, carding, scraping, ad fraud, and form spam.
 It is aimed at enterprise clients in ecommerce, media, fintech, and legal services.

 - Integration with other Radware products